badranX/unity-tiles-builder/README.md

-# README #

-This README would normally document whatever steps are necessary to get your application up and running.

-### What is this repository for? ###

-The source code of the Tiles Level Editor.
+A tiles level editor.
 To get an idea see the following video :

 [https://youtu.be/B5b2wTN1G7s](Youtube : Unity Level Builder)